lovol02/Custom-Logic/README.md

 After installation the prerequisites, you can simply launch the program at command line of subdirectory custom logic.
 Using the command 'npm start' to lauch the service, after service lauched open a web page in the browser with address: 127.0.0.1:8080 to start use the service.

-📦Configuration for the custom logic
+How to switch the default logics?
-To customize the default logic:​
+To use the default logic:​
 1. Navigate to the src directory.​
 2. Open the jsongenerator.py file.​
 3. Modify the Input_filename variable to point to your desired JSON configuration file located in the src/Logics directory or any other path.

+📦Configuration for the custom logic
 To create your own logic you can create a new file json in the Logics folder or any other path(just specify the path to file in the camp "Input_filename" of the file jsongenerator.py).

 In the your own json file you can specify three camp inside a json array, which is "collector", "prototype", "advancedtype"(Of course it not neceessary alway be three, it depends on your need).